-An outstanding research implemented on the sliding mode control (SMC) has been decentralized SMC for the large-scale interconnected systems; see [144, 145, 112, 92] and the references therein.
-Furthermore, in the literature the distributed SMC has received less attention and hence it requires more investigation.
-This chapter first explores the problem of designing a sparse DSMC network for a given plant network with arbitrary topology.
-To do so, this chapter considers an a priori control network topology which is a subset of an underlying dynamics network and provides a methodology to stabilize the underlying dynamics utilizing a (sparse) distributed observer and controller network.
+An outstanding research implemented on the sliding mode control (SMC) has been decentralized SMC for the large-scale interconnected systems; see [130, 131, 98, 77] and the references therein.
+Furthermore, in the literature the distributed SMC has received less attention and hence it requires more investigations.
+This chapter firstly explores the problem of designing a sparse DSMC network for a given plant network with arbitrary topology.
+To do so, this note considers a priori control network topology which is a subset of underlying dynamics network and provides a methodology to stabilize the underlying dynamics utilizing a (sparse) distributed observer and controller network.
 It is also assumed that communication networks do not have any data packet loss, bandwidth limitation, or network delays.
 We will show that the proposed observer-based DSMC has this ability to cover all the cases such as fully decentralized, fully distributed, and sparsely distributed topologies.
-Exploiting a sparse structure for the control network which is a subset of the dynamics structure is crucial in the control system for (very) large scale systems, for instance, the smart grids [4].
+Exploiting a sparse structure for the control network which is a subset of dynamics structure is crucial in the control system for (very) large scale systems, for instance, the smart grids [4].

 While addressing the problem of designing a sparsely distributed observer-based DSMC strategy with assuming a priori topology for the control network is important, another arising problem will be providing a method to find a sparse control network structure.
-Taking a broad look at the issue, one may resort to finding the sparsest control/observer structure, which is necessarily a subset of the dynamics network, but still can ensure the stability of the interconnected system.
-This issue has been investigated in e.g. [88] in order to find the suboptimal controllers that minimize a special objective function considering the sparsity of the feedback gain.
+Taking a broad look at the issue, one may resort to find the sparsest control/observer structure, which is necessarily a subset of dynamics network, but still can ensure the stability of the interconnected system.
+This issue has been investigated in e.g. [73] in order to find the suboptimal controllers that minimize a special objective function considering the sparsity of the feedback gain.
 However, this may result in a non-convex condition.
-Furthermore, [114] considers the problem of finding the sparsest control/observer network that satisfies a set of stability conditions, obtained through a Lyapunov direct scheme.
+Furthermore, [100] considers the problem of finding the sparsest control/observer network that satisfies a set of stability conditions, obtained through a Lyapunov direct scheme.
 In this chapter, as the second step, we will search for a sparse control/observer network structure with the least possible number of links that can satisfy the given stability condition.
-To this end, a heuristic iterative algorithm will be proposed, distinguishing itself from a trial-and-error process which requires checking all the possible structures.
+To this end, a heuristic iterative algorithm will be proposed, distinguishing itself from a trial-and-error process which requires to check all the possible structures.

-Disturbance observer-based control strategies have been exploited in different fields in the literature and have been successfully implemented for different aims; see e.g. [87].
-The idea of using a disturbance estimator in the DSMC has been developed in [133] in order to reduce the ultimate bound on the discrete-time system state.
-However, the disturbance estimator in [133] has been designed for the cases when the system states are fully available and the system does not involve unmatched uncertainties.
-A framework has been proposed in [32] by exploiting output information only for discrete-time MIMO systems involving unmatched exogenous disturbances and without unmatched uncertainties.
+Disturbance observer-based control strategies have been exploited in different fields in the literature and have been successfully implemented for different aims; see e.g. [72].
+The idea of using disturbance estimator in the DSMC has been developed in [119] in order to reduce the ultimate bound on the discrete-time system state.
+However, the disturbance estimator in [119] has been designed for the cases that the system states are fully available and the system does not involve unmatched uncertainties.
+A framework by exploiting output information only for discrete-time MIMO systems involving unmatched exogenous disturbances and without unmatched uncertainties has been proposed in [17].
 Indeed, the idea is to use an integral term of the estimation output error, in addition to the well-known Luenberger observer which observes the system state with a proportional loop, to make more degrees of freedom.
-This matter is referred to as proportional integral observer (PIO) in the literature [32].
+This matter is referred to as proportional integral observer (PIO) in the literature [17].
 The distributed output feedback DSMC (ODSMC), presented in this chapter, utilizes a disturbance observer in order to deal with the influences of the exogenous disturbances on the boundary layer thickness.
 This sparsely distributed ODSMC is designed by means of an LMI scheme.